Do you enjoy listening to music?

-And The Writer Is… produced by Joe London and hosted by Ross Golan.
-Ross Golan, a known songwriter who writes songs for Justin Bieber, Maroon 5, Nicki Minaj, invites fellow songwriters to the show.
+The podcast is produced by Joe London and hosted by Ross Golan.
+Ross Golan, a known songwriter who writes songs for Justin Bieber, Maroon 5 and Nicki Minaj, invites fellow songwriters to the show.

 The discussion spins around the musical background of the songwriter up to his experiences in the music industry.

-Singer-songwriters such as Nick Jonas and Charlie Puth have graced the show and shared their musical geniuses from the moment they knew they had the talent up to now that they’ve become big stars.
+Singer-songwriters such as Nick Jonas and Charlie Puth have graced the show and shared their musical genius – from the moment they knew they had the talent up to now that they’ve become big stars.

-And The Writer Is… is accessible on their website where you can also get to know the host, producer and their movement concerning MMA (Music Modernization Act).
+And The Writer Is… is accessible on their website where you can also get to know the host, the producer, and their movement concerning MMA (Music Modernization Act).

-Soundtracking with Edith is a musical cum interview music podcast as I would best describe it.
-Soundtracking with Edith is a screen music-based podcast.
+Soundtracking with Edith is a musical cum interview podcast to best describe it.
+It’s a screen music-based podcast.

-Every episode, they invite composers, and directors to the show to talk about their works on films.
+On every episode, they invite composers and directors to the show to talk about their work on films.

 The host Edith Bowman, a known broadcaster and writer, created this podcast as inspired by her passion for music and film.

 I fell in love with this music podcast for its style.
-The format of the show is interview-discussion interjected with the soundtrack being discussed.
+The format of the show is interview-discussion infused with the soundtrack being discussed.

 This podcast makes me appreciate the musical scoring of the movies.
-I realized that the best films would not be as good as they were without great soundtracks.
+I realized that the best films wouldn’t be as good as they are without fantastic soundtracks.

 The host and the flow of the show are highly commendable.
-They make the discussion not dragging but will leave you lit and excited at the same time.
+They make the discussion stimulating, leaving you lit and excited at the same time.

-Get updated with Edith Bowman’s work and episodes of Soundtracking with Edith on her website.
-Soundtracking with Edith is also on Spotify and iTunes.
+Get updated with Soundtracking and follow Edith Bowman.
+Soundtracking is also on Spotify and iTunes.